 - a.
 Evacuate the affected lab or area.
 To ensure that contamination does not spread to other areas, monitor all personnel, especially their footwear, at the exit to the laboratory.
 Remove contaminated items of clothing and leave them behind in the laboratory. - b.
 Immediately contact Public Safety.
-Inform them that there is a radiation emergency and where you can be found to help in understanding the problem.
+Inform them that there is a radiation emergency and where you can be found to help in explaining the problem.
 Lock the lab door and post notices to prevent inadvertent entry into the contaminated area. - c.
 Do not do attempt to clean up the spill.
-The Radiation Safety Officer and or members of the Emergency Response team will soon arrive to evaluate the situation.
+The Radiation Safety Officer will soon arrive to evaluate the situation.
 Until that time your responsibilities are to prevent exposure to other personnel and, if possible, prevent the spread of the contamination.